 At any given moment in our lives, we all have the opportunity to choose how to respond to the external events taking place, and our response will ultimately determine our fate.
 How can this be?
 How can we learn to actually ‘control’ the way we respond to others, especially when they appear to be acting angry, deceitful, or indifferent towards us?”

 How people treat you is their karma; how you react is yours

-Well, the exact same thing applies to all of our relationships!
+The exact same thing applies to all of our relationships.
 Every time you judge someone because they are not acting the way we want them to, we lose our connection or oneness with them.
 It’s what Mother Theresa meant when she said, “If you judge people, you don’t have time to love them.”

 Sit with them and allow them to be.
 Treat them as a gift from life that is telling you that there’s a greater lesson to be learned, and something deeper within yourself waiting to be healed.

 Feel free to leave your comments below.